Oladotun/finalproject-metis/README.md

-# Final Metis  Project 5: Using Logistic Regression to Interprete and Predict Kickstarter Project
+# Final Metis  Project 5: Using Classification to Interprete and Predict Kickstarter Project
 ## Dotun Opasina

 ## SCOPE: